LCR-ADS-Lab/LxGrTagger-Documentation/docs/fgrd tags/4_vbmain/4_cat5.md

 # nmod_cls

-1. Descriptions
+1. Description
-    - noun modifier clause
-    - *(Content to be added)*
+    - Refers to clauses that modify a noun.
 2. Tag
     - `nmod_cls`
 3. Examples
     - *So every time you <ins>**do**</ins> homework you should do it three times*?
 (MICASE ADV700JU047, Spoken)
     - *Now I think there're three areas the church should <ins>**work**</ins> in*.
 (MICASE COL605MX132, Spoken)
-    - *These effects are produced not by the indidivuals who <ins>**inhabit**</ins> different neighborhoods but by institutional and structural features of neighborhoods themselves*.
+    - *These effects are produced not by the individuals who <ins>**inhabit**</ins> different neighborhoods but by institutional and structural features of neighborhoods themselves*.
 (MICUSP SOC.G1.08.1, Written)
     - *In fact, they are quite the opposite - they are active constructs that <ins>**influence**</ins> the very nature of sociological inquiry itself*.
 (MICUSP SOC.G1.08.2, Written)